enzo-dante/terminal/vim-commands.md

 cc = remove line and enter insert mode

 dt{character} = delete from current to character

-ct{character} = change from current to character

-f/F{character} = jump to character/previous character
-- ; = jump to next instance of character
-- , = jump to previous instance of character

 # search and replace text